 Next pass starts out badly, but miraculously turns into a trap.
 LSOs little black book would probably read something like BRFAPPS3: brilliant recovery from a piss poor start, 3 wire.

-I wasn't so lucky on the next few. including one pass where I got a heart stopping look up at the flight deck after pulling off too much power.
+I wasn't so lucky on the next few tries, including one pass where I got a heart stopping look up at the flight deck after pulling off too much power.

-On deck, thumb the boards in, hook up, flaps up, taxi clear, yellow shirt gesturing frantically.
-Taxi toward the deck edge, cockpit hanging out over the water before a turn so the main mounts almost rub the steel curb that (usually) keeps us out of the catwalk.
-Looking down nothing but water going by, another flash of recognition.
+On deck, thumb the boards in, hook up, flaps up, start the wing fold, taxi clear, yellow shirt gesturing frantically.
+Taxi toward the deck edge, cockpit hanging out over the water before a turn so the main mounts almost rub the steel curb that (usually) keeps you out of the catwalk.
+Looking down at nothing but water going by, another flash of recognition.
 Watch the power as we come around so we don't blow a plane captain in the water or suck someone down an intake.
-Shut her down, canopies open.
-Air Boss is calling for the re-spot in preparation for the next launch.
+Shut her down, canopies open, no blast of kerosene wind, but the Air Boss is calling for the re-spot in preparation for the next launch.

 Another day, another dollar.
-Only nine months to go my memory recalls.
+Only nine months to go, my memory recalls, and it all counts toward retirement.

 "Honey, dinner's ready," my wife purrs, "You want beer or wine?"
 The fantasy evaporates, replaced by a dream come true.